Kempton Winter Festival Boxing Day Meeting + 27th December 2018 – Featuring King George VI Chase

 The Winter Festival is a modern name for what was always called the Boxing Day meeting at Kempton.
 There is some truth in the name though, the event does have a festive atmosphere, especially on the second day.
 In addition to the show piece racing there is a variety of free entertainment for children with festive food stalls and shops.

-For 2016 the festival changes from previous sponsor William Hill to a new sponsor 32Red who at the least will bring some vibrant colour to the event.
+For 2018 the festival sticks with its new sponsor 32Red who took over from Willam Hill in 2016.
+Last year they brought some extra vibrancy and colour to the event.
 If you are planning on attending gates open at 10:30am and the address is: Staines Road East, Sunbury, TW16 5AQ.
 Parking is free and note that train services do not run on Boxing Day, there is a bus service from Kew Station in London for those coming down from London.

 King George VI Chase